 The BPA is very grateful to its members – individual teachers and researchers, insitutional members, and learned societies – for their support.
 If you are not a member of the BPA and would like to join, please visit our Join page.

-If there are issues you would like to raise with the BPA, please contact the Director, Joe Morrison, by emailing email@example.com.
-For all other enquiries, please contact our Executive Secretary, Sarah-Louise Johnson (Department of Philosophy, University of Birmingham, Birmingham B15 2TT), or email us at firstname.lastname@example.org.
+If there are issues you would like to raise with the BPA, please contact the Director, Joe Morrison, by emailing firstname.lastname@example.org.
+For all other enquiries, please contact our Executive Secretary, Marthe Kerkwijk c/o Department of Philosophy, Heythrop College, University of London, Kensington Square, London W8 5HN, or by email at email@example.com.